larry0x/steak/README.md

 # Steak 🥩

-Terra liquidity staking derivative.
+Terra liquid staking derivative.
 Of the community, by the community, for the community.

 See [`docs`](./docs) directory for a technical overview of the contract.